 AB 953: The Racial and Identity Profiling Act of 2015

 The revised proposed Stop Data Regulations were released for public comment on August 1, 2017.
-The Department of Justice will accept written comments on the proposed changes to the regulations from Tuesday, August 1, 2017 until Wednesday, August 16, 2017 at 5:00 p.m.
-To view the revised Stop Data Regulations and supporting documents, visit the Stop Data Regulations page.
+The comment period closed on Wednesday, August 16, 2017.
+To view the revised Stop Data Regulations and supporting documents, visit the Stop Data Regulations Page.

 Links to topics below

 Citizen Complaints Alleging Racial and Identity Profiling

 Since 1981, the California Department of Justice has collected data from law enforcement agencies on citizen complaints against peace officers, including the number of complaints received, the number alleging either felony or misdemeanor criminal conduct, and the number sustained in each category.
 AB 953 expanded the type of complaints that agencies are required to report to the Department of Justice, as well as the specific data to be reported for complaints.